alexleboucher/docker-express-postgres-boilerplate/README.md

 ---

-## Existing Routes

-Some basic routes are already implemented.
-Feel free to use, update or delete them at your conveniance.

-You can create a user by using the POST route `/api/users`.
-The query body must contain a username, an email and a password.
-The username must contain at least 5 characters, the email must be valid and the password must contain at least 8 characters.
-The user's password is encrypted.

-You can login by using the POST route `/api/auth/login`.
-The query body must contain a login and a password.
-The login can be the email or the username of the user.<br/>
-You can access this route only if you are unauthenticated.

-You can logout with the POST route `/api/auth/logout`.
-You can access this route only if you are authenticated.

-You can get your authentication status by using the GET route `/api/auth/authenticated`.
-If you're authenticated, it will send `You are authenticated` as response.
-Otherwise, it will send `You are not authenticated`.

----

 ## Common Errors

 If you encounter an error when running `yarn docker:up`, make sure Docker Desktop is running.

-If you encounter an error when running a script, make sure you ran the script in the `api` container shell.
+If you encounter an error when running a script, make sure you ran the script in the `backend` container shell.

 ---